Published on January 19, 2020 – Last Updated on May 11, 2022

-But the basic point of trying all these is to succeed in a state where your mind enters a region of serenity and composure.
-The aim is, hence, to reach such a place of Zen that you get a wholesome thought environment.
-And, also to rest your mind from the continuous buzzing and whirling of contemplations and reflections.
+But the essential point of trying all these is to succeed in a state where your mind enters a region of serenity and composure.
+Hence, the aim is to reach such a place of Zen that you get a wholesome thought environment.
+And also to rest your mind from the continuous buzzing and whirling of contemplations and reflections.

-However, a question that evidently arises in the minds of beginner meditators is when is the best time to meditate.
-Based on your preferences, routines, and choices, there may be more than a single best meditation time.
+However, a question that arises in the minds of beginner meditators is when is the best time to meditate.
+There may be more than a single best meditation time based on your preferences, routines, and choices.

-Now, you sure must know that a good night’s sleep helps everybody to refreshen up and makes them ready for the new day and its adventures.
-Therefore, the best time of day to meditate when you are not as much absorbed in workings of the day is the morning.
-Not only are you fresh at that moment but also what makes the morning the best time to meditate is the fact that it is much quieter and peaceful than the rest of the day.
+You must know that a good night’s sleep helps everybody refresh and prepare them for the new day and its adventures.
+Therefore, the best time of day to meditate when you are not as absorbed in the workings of the day is the morning.
+Not only are you fresh at that moment, but what makes the morning the best time to meditate is that it is much quieter and more peaceful than the rest of the day.
 Hence, it becomes easier to meditate and practice mindfulness.

 Why set your meditation timing in the morning?

 As stress is lower, the thoughts do not cloud your mind.
-You have a clear canvas, to begin with as you are just woken-up fresh from a good sleep.
-Following this is that you find it easier to make a connection with your soul and also to practice mindfulness.
-The study makes it clear that the morning is the best time to meditate.
+You have a clear canvas, to begin with, as you are just woken-up fresh from a sound sleep.
+Following this makes it easier to connect with your soul and practice regular meditation.
+The study clarifies that morning meditation has more benefits as it increases restorative sleep.

 As you have already read, mornings are a time when stress is not as intense as the rest of the day.
-By contrast, it is apparent that evenings have a sharp rise in the amount of stress and anxiety in people.
+By contrast, evenings have a sharp rise in people’s stress and anxiety.

-Most of the people are busy these days.
-Upon the end of the day, when they find themselves lacking a good communication partner or reflect upon their need for support and concern from near ones, people find themselves at a place where they want to share their achievements and failures of the day.
+Most people are busy these days.
+However, at the end of the day, when they find themselves lacking a good communication partner or reflect upon their need for support and concern from near ones, people find themselves at a place where they want to share their achievements and failures of the day.

-Even if this is not the problem, the simple elevation of problems during the course of the day, rise in work expectations or any other happening, causes more fluctuations in moods and also result in higher stress levels.
-Hence, to calm a troubled mind at the end of the day, the evenings tend to be a better choice.
+Even if this is not the problem, the simple elevation of the issues during the day, rise in work expectations, or any other happening causes more mood fluctuations and higher stress levels.
+Hence, the evenings tend to be a better choice to calm a troubled mind at the end of the day.

 Meditate before or after a workout: the best time to meditate for gym enthusiasts

-If none of the above works for you, you can opt for this one, which, when paired with your physical exercise, allows you more strength and energy to have a good workout.
+If none of the above works for you, you can opt for this one, which allows you more strength and energy to have a good workout when paired with your physical exercise.

-A research conducted by Web of Science, Pub-Med, and SPORTDiscus shows that stress has a negative effect on physical activity, which means that physical activity under stress become more laborious.
+Research conducted by Web of Science, Pub-Med, and SPORTDiscus shows that stress harms physical activity, which means that physical activity under pressure becomes more laborious.
 The person may reluctantly indulge in any physical activity if they do not cease doing it at all.

-Hence, stress negatively influences your workout routine and basically hinders the process of it.
-But if you keep aside a few moments for your meditation time before you meditate, you will realize that the practice surprisingly provides you more zest and zeal to indulge in physical activity and exercise.
+Hence, stress negatively influences your workout routine and hinders the process.
+But suppose you keep aside a few moments for your meditation time before you meditate.
+In that case, you will realize that the practice surprisingly provides you with more zest and zeal to indulge in physical activity and exercise.